-BeSides is a catalog of interactive album-cover lifts.
-Each piece takes one famous sleeve and lifts what the design quietly contained — a chart of pulsar pulses, a colour cipher, a found sculpture, a substitution puzzle — into something the reader can rotate, hear, decode, or export.
+BeSides is a catalog of interactive pieces built from records.
+Most take one famous sleeve and lift what the design quietly contained — a chart of pulsar pulses, a colour cipher, a found sculpture, a substitution puzzle — into something the reader can rotate, hear, decode, or export.
+A few don't excavate anything: when a record has no sleeve (a song generated whole, say), the piece invents the cover it never had.
 The covers are sacred; the pieces are not reverent.
 They are tools, instruments, teaching props.

 The figure is sacred.
 The reading is ours.